calebmsword/javascript-notes/are-generators-useful.md

 Before `async-await` syntax was introduced into JavaScript, people emulated it using generators.
 See my notes titled "async-await is just generator function magic".

-There is a [proposal](https://github.com/tc39/proposal-iterator-helpers) to helper methods for iterators that are similar to array methods found in `Array.prototype`.
+There is a [proposal](https://github.com/tc39/proposal-iterator-helpers) for helper methods for iterators that are similar to array methods found in `Array.prototype`.
 This proposal is in "stage 3" which is the final stage meaning that it is very likely it will be introduced into the language soon.
 I think these methods will make generators a lot more ergonomic, although it wouldn't be difficult to implement these helper methods in your own personal utility in the meantime.